mrahman53/FC-Control-PID/README.md

 To accomplish this, following implementation steps were taken:

+F1,F2,F3 and F4 are the motor's thrust, tao(x,y,z) are the moments on each direction, Ft is the total thrust, kappa is the drag/thrust ratio and l is the drone arm length over square root of two.

 1. Implement body rate control

+Body Rate control is implemented as proportional controller.
  - implemented the code in the function `GenerateMotorCommands()`
  - implemented the code in the function `BodyRateControl()`
  - Tuned `kpPQR` in `QuadControlParams.txt` to get the vehicle to stop spinning quickly but not overshoot